thesofproject/linux/Documentation/driver-api/soundwire/error_handling.rst

 Note that SoundWire does not provide a mechanism to detect illegal values written in valid registers.
-In a number of cases the standard even mentions that the Slave might behave in implementation-defined ways.
-The bus implementation does not provide a recovery mechanism for such errors, Slave or Master driver implementers are responsible for writing valid values in valid registers and implement additional range checking if needed.
+In a number of cases the standard even mentions that the Peripheral might behave in implementation-defined ways.
+The bus implementation does not provide a recovery mechanism for such errors, Peripheral or Manager driver implementers are responsible for writing valid values in valid registers and implement additional range checking if needed.